PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-13 17:32:07
+Last updated: 2024-04-13 17:32:40
-Random Quote: There are moments when we must understand that the decisions we make influence more than just our own fates. -
+Random Quote: There's nothing more powerful than a fat girl who doesn't give a f. - Kat Hernandez